 Version Date Description

-Draft 04.0 4 July 2016 SSC WG 51, Annex 4
+04.0 14 October 2016 SSC WG 52, Annex 1

+To be considered by the Board at EB 92.
+This draft methodology was available for public input from 11 July to 26 July 2016.

-A call for input will be issued on this draft revised methodology.
-Revision to broaden the applicability condition that will allow the use of organic bedding material in the project activity.
+Revision to allow the use of organic bedding material in the project activity.

 03.0 2 March 2012 EB 66, Annex 58

 To provide more guidance on emissions from enteric fermentation, and from thermal treatment of wastewater.

 02.0 16 October 2009 EB 50, Annex 28

-The applicability conditions are expanded to allow the use of flocculants in the pre-separation phase to improve the subsequent mechanica solid-liquid separation efficiency.
+The applicability conditions are expanded to allow the use of flocculants in the pre-separation phase to improve the subsequent mechanical solid-liquid separation efficiency.

 01.0 28 November 2008 EB 44, Annex 18

 Initial adoption.

+DDAET
-Document Type: Standard Business Function: Methodology

-Keywords: animal manure management systems, methane, simplified methodologies, type (iii) projects, water
+Document Business F Keywords: Class: Regulatory Type: Standard Function: Methodology animal manure manageme e, type (iii) projects, water ent systems, avoidance of methane emission, simplified methodologies,